project-hatohol/hatohol/server/README.md

 For example, `hatohol.conf` is placed in `${prefix}/etc/hatohol/hatohol.conf`.

 Tips:
-- If the root password of the MySQL server is not set, just pass ''.
+- If the root password of the MySQL server is not set, just pass '' for `--db_password`.
 - You can change password of the created DB by --hatohol-db-user and --hatohol-db-password options.
+- You can change database, username and password by editing mysql section in `hatohol.conf`.
 - If Hatohol server and MySQL server are executed on different machines, you have to input GRANT statement manually with the mysql command line tool.

 For example, user/password are 'myuser'/'mypasswd' and the IP address of